Dr Shuang Xin Tsao Private Foundation

 • Endowments

-• Organizations outside the Peking Opera field
+• Organisations outside the Peking Opera field

 Governance and Leadership

+The foundation is governed by directors who appear to be family members.
 The foundation operates with zero full-time employees, indicating it is a volunteer-run family foundation with the directors making grant decisions.
 This intimate governance structure suggests grant decisions are made directly by family members with knowledge and passion for Peking Opera preservation.

 Application Process & Timeline